pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 > In Azure, we expect revenue growth to be 26% to 27% in constant currency, including roughly 1 point from AI services.
 Growth continues to be driven by our Azure consumption business and we expect the trends from Q3 to continue into Q4 as noted earlier.
 Our per-user business should continue to benefit from Microsoft 365 suite momentum, though we expect continued moderation in growth rates given the size of the installed base.

-In my model, I'll assume that Microsoft's cloud/AI revenue will continue to grow at 25% year-ver-year for the next 2 years, and then slow down to 15% for the following 8 years (let's say competition catches up).
+In my model, I'll assume that Microsoft's cloud/AI revenue will continue to grow at 25% year-over-year for the next 2 years, and then slow down to 15% for the following 8 years (let's say competition catches up).
 We'll stress test this number later.

 For the other sectors (Office, Windows, Xbox, etc.), I'll assume that the growth will continue at around 15% for the next 2 years and then decline year after year until it reaches -1% on year 10 (let's say Microsoft will stop investing in these products and fully focus on AI and infrastructure).